Offices of Undergraduate Admission, Financial Aid and Visitor Information Services

 Developing and implementing a range of alumni volunteer events, programs, and services.

-Coordinating operational and logistical planning of alumni volunteer events, activities, outreach efforts, volunteer leader recruitment, and event registration.
+Coordinating operational and logistical planning of alumni volunteer events, activities, outreach efforts, volunteer leader recruitment, and event registration (e.g., alumni training, applicant interviews, college fairs, information session panels, and admitted student receptions).

-Producing recruitment marketing material, writing newsletters, and overseeing distribution.
+Producing outreach marketing materials, writing newsletters, and overseeing distribution.

 Evaluating performance of alumni volunteer programs and services via the review or production of assessment tools.